ppalaciosa/newportxps_control/README.md

 If any field is left blank, the script will exit with a warning.

 ### 3. Generate hardware map from controller
+You must run this step at least once for each new controller or after any hardware change:
 ```bash
 python newportxps_control.py --generate-config
 ```